KaziHasin/jobs-api-node/README.md

 ## setup the app

-setup the app
+--setup the app

-clone or feth the app
+--clone or fetch the app

-cd jobs-api-node
+--cd jobs-api-node

-npm start
+--npm start

 ## API Reference for Auth